-On March 30, 2021, the General Membership Meeting elected Board members, President and Vice President for a two-year term.
-Renewal elections or term extensions are scheduled for the 2023 General Membership Meeting.
+On 7 March 2023 the General Membership Meeting elected Board members for a two-year term.
+Renewal elections or term extensions are scheduled for the 2025 General Membership Meeting.

 The minutes from past board meetings, are available for review.

 Andreas Kellerhals is a historian who first worked at the University of Bern, before he joined the Swiss Federal Archives for 27 years, where he was instrumental in driving the digital transformation during his 13 years as director.
 The Federal Archives also hosted the first Open Data Conference in Switzerland, in 2011, and led the creation of the opendata.admin.ch portal, now opendata.swiss.
 In 2018, as Commissioner for Open Government Data at the Federal Department of Home Affairs, he drafted the Confederation’s new OGD strategy for 2019-2023.

 Andrea Scheller is a social geographer with many years of experience in statistics and data management.
 She worked for the Federal Statistical Office, was seconded to Eurostat as a national expert, headed the EFTA Statistical Office in Luxembourg and until recently the Office of Statistics of the Principality of Liechtenstein.
 Shaped not least by her experience in technical cooperation, her main focus is on free and equal access to data as well as on data literacy, both of which are essential prerequisites for a vibrant and informed culture of debate and thus for democracy in its very essence.